saschagrunert/kubernix/README.md

 ## Kubernetes development cluster bootstrapping with Nix packages

-This project aims to provide you **single dependency**, single node [Kubernetes][1] clusters for local testing, experimenting and development purposes.
+This project aims to provide you **single dependency**, [Kubernetes][1] clusters for local testing, experimenting and development purposes.

 [1]: https://kubernetes.io